Let that sink in.

 This is it.

-I think I have sort of felt like this most of my life to be fair.
+I think I have felt like this most of my adult life.

 I realised from a fairly young age (19) that life really can serve you a ‘twat of a hand’ at any moment.